'Concussion' director says changes on horizon for NFL

-LOS ANGELES (Reuters) - The director of football head trauma film “Concussion” says the beloved American sport may already be in the early stages of “a seismic shift” as parents are dissuaded from letting their children play football amid safety concerns.
+LOS ANGELES, Dec 24 (Reuters) - The director of football head trauma film “Concussion” says the beloved American sport may already be in the early stages of “a seismic shift” as parents are dissuaded from letting their children play football amid safety concerns.

 “Concussion,” out in U.S. theaters on Christmas Day, stars Will Smith as Nigerian forensic pathologist Dr. Bennet Omalu, who uncovered the degenerative brain disease chronic traumatic encephalopathy (CTE) in former Pittsburgh football players that died sudden and tragic deaths.